paglimo/beegfs-go/watch/README.md

 ## Using OS Packages

-The following steps walk through installing and configuring BeeWatch using an Debian or RPM package.
-By default when installed using a package BeeWatch will use the default configuration file installed at `/etc/beegfs/beegfs-watch.toml` that will setup BeeWatch to log to a file at `/var/log/beegfs/beegfs-watch.log` and listen for Metadata events at `/run/beegfs/eventlog`.
-This section will use the default configuration to initially start BeeWatch, then show how to configure subscribers without restarting BeeWatch:
+The following steps walk through installing and configuring Watch using an Debian or RPM package.
+By default when installed using a package Watch will use the default configuration file installed at `/etc/beegfs/beegfs-watch.toml` that will setup Watch to log to a file at `/var/log/beegfs/beegfs-watch.log` and listen for Metadata events at `/run/beegfs/eventlog`.
+This section will use the default configuration to initially start Watch, then show how to configure subscribers without restarting Watch:

-1. On the BeeGFS metadata server where you want to use BeeWatch to forward file system modification events, download the appropriate package for your Linux distribution.
+1. On the BeeGFS metadata server where you want to use Watch to forward file system modification events, download the appropriate package for your Linux distribution.
 Eventually packages will be made available through the BeeGFS package repositories but until then there are two options to use a package: